-These talks will be part of High Holiday services in September/October 2019 for Kol Hadash Humanistic Congregation and later available on The Kol Hadash Podcast and as separate posts here (adult events only).
-If you are interested in celebrating the Jewish New Year with us in Deerfield, Illinois, please email our office or call 847-383-5184.
+These talks were part of High Holiday services in September/October 2019 for Kol Hadash Humanistic Congregation and are also available in audio on The Kol Hadash Podcast (also here) and as separate posts here (adult events only).

 Jewish history and the human experience have been full of difficult moments: disasters, persecutions, suffering.
 What have we learned to survive, and how can that help us face today’s challenges?